muratk5n/thirdwave/en/README.md

 Palin was probably the first modern-day high-profile Rep to talk about Russia without the obligatory animosity.
 "I can see Russia from Alaska".
 She might have influenced the Trump narrative later on..
 But she was McCain's VP pick who was an extreme Russia hawk..
-That was strange.
+Strange.

 ---